alishabose/cerebellum/README.md

 - Aligning different data types (categorical, numeric, and matrix data).

 ### Visualizations:
+- The visualizations range from a frequency chart of the distribution of 'emotional problem's diagnoses (1) to the count of ADHD prevalence by parent (2) which is another factor in ADHD diagnosis, to finally a graph of results with predicted to actual outcomes of diagnoses.

 <img width="841" alt="Screenshot 2025-03-22 at 8 38 41 PM" src="https://github.com/user-attachments/assets/ad03bca0-c56f-40cf-ac3c-95e881d5a266" />
 <img width="649" alt="Screenshot 2025-03-22 at 8 38 26 PM" src="https://github.com/user-attachments/assets/9b2a4774-8da3-4126-9c92-da77ff8ff80e" />
 <img width="667" alt="Screenshot 2025-03-22 at 8 38 18 PM" src="https://github.com/user-attachments/assets/1a1ebf6c-59f7-45bf-881e-547a420b4dfc" />